 This is a leather-like case for all models of the HP Voyager Series, i.e.: HP-10C, HP-11C, HP-12C, HP-15C and HP-16C.
 It perfectly fits and keeps them well protected besides looking real classy.
 I got one for every Voyager calc I own plus another one for my HP42S as well.
 Recommended.

-Long Live the HP-25, (includes two programs to solve 1st-order ordinary differential equations using Runge-Kutta methods of 3rd and 4th order, resp.)
+Long Live the HP-25, (7 pages, includes programs to solve 1st-order differential equations using Runge-Kutta methods of 3rd and 4th order)

 See the full description and other details in the link above this one.